-Restricted cash: The District classifies certain amounts of cash as restricted assets because the amounts are not currently available and their use is restricted for specific purposes by statutory and legal requirements.
-In the business-type activities and enterprise funds, restricted cash includes donor-restricted contributions for specific purposes, a state-required insolvency protection account, and a statutory reserve deposit held by the State of Florida.
+Restricted cash: The District classifies certain amounts of cash as restricted assets because the amounts are not currently available, and their use is restricted for specific purposes by statutory and legal requirements.

 Patient accounts receivable, net: Patient accounts receivable of the governmental activities and governmental funds include amounts due from patients, third-party payors and others for aeromedical, pharmacy and related medical services.
 Patient accounts receivable of the business-type activities and enterprise funds include amounts due from patients, third-party payors and others for medical and dental services provided by the Healey Center, Lakeside and the Clinics.
 Patient accounts receivable are reported at the estimated net realizable amounts due from patients, third-party payors, and others for services rendered by the District.